Snapr/android-fx/README.md

 	<dimen name="button_divider_width">10dp</dimen>

 However, depending on the application's style, this gap may be undesired, as the image resources used for the buttons are required to be positioned right next to each other.
-In this scenario, it's simply a matter of override the dimension outlined above:
+In this scenario, it's simply a matter of overriding the dimension outlined above:

 	<dimen name="button_divider_width">0dp</dimen>